Equilibrium of Data Markets with Externality: A Richer Externality Model

-\begin{theorem} For symmetric externality functions, there always exists a pure equilibrium whose welfare regret at equilibrium - WRaE - is at most $n/2$. \end{theorem} \begin{proof}[Proof of Theorem \ref{theorem:upper_bound_joint}] Consider starting from the social optimal $S^* = (\gamma_1^*, \dots, \gamma_n^*)$, where each buyer attains utility $\ubar_i(S^*) = \gbar_i(\gammai^*) - \sum_{j \ne i}{\ebar_{ij}(\gammai^*, \gammaj^*)}$ for a total welfare of $sw(S^*)$.
+Let the social optimal be $S^* = (\gamma_1^*, \dots, \gamma_n^*)$, with each buyer attaining utility $\tilde{u}_i(S^*) = \tilde{g}_i(\gammai^*) - \sum_{j \ne i}{\tilde{e}_{ij}(\gammai^*, \gammaj^*)}$ for a total welfare of $sw(S^*)$.
 If the social optimal is an equilibrium, then the best-case welfare regret is 0.
-If not, then by theorem \ref{theorem:symmetric_pne} we know that an equilibrium can be reached by playing the sequential best response (buyers play the best response one by one).
+If not, then by theorem \ref{theorem:joint_eps_pne}, we know that a pure equilibrium of $\tilde{\I}$ can be reached by playing the sequential best response (buyers play the best response one by one).
 Without loss of generality, suppose buyer 1 is unhappy at the social optimal and changes their decision from $\gamma_1^*$ to $\gamma_1^1$ (denotes that this is buyer 1's first best response), and define this new state as $S_{1,1}$ (denotes buyer $1$ has played their first best response).
 Thus: